luyadev/luya.io/docs/guide/installation/cloud.md

 RUN chmod 777 /var/www/html/runtime
 ```

-By default this will load the <class name="luya\Config" /> with `ENV_PROD`, you can adjust this by chaning the ENV variable `LUYA_CONFIG_ENV` on run or build time.
+By default this will load the <class name="luya\Config" /> with `ENV_PROD`, you can adjust this by changing the ENV variable `LUYA_CONFIG_ENV` on run or build time.

 ## Configure your Application

-Ensure [LUYA AWS](https://github.com/luyadev/luya-aws) is installed, so you can store files and assets into your s3 compatible storage system.
+Ensure [LUYA AWS](https://github.com/luyadev/luya-aws) is installed, so you can store files and assets into your S3-compatible storage system.

 #### Storage Component